RIC Summer Summit Philadephia 2011

 AYISAH YUSUF

 Ayisah worked for the Rural Coalition as a fellow in Washington, D.C. for 3 years.
 She helped with the organization of the office and did computer work and social media.
 While in her position, she got to do Hill drops, participate in a gala at the Press Club and to sit in on Small Farms Conferences.
 She’s traveled to North Carolina to be apart of the American Indian Mother’s Conference and helped at an important GOAT meeting on the Farm Bill.
 Throughout her childhood, Ayisah traveled to many different places all over the world.
 From Guatemala to Prague to South Dakota and loves to travel.
-She is very involved in her culture and spirituality being both Indigenous Native American & African American and participates in many cultural relevant events.
-In 2015 she helped to create the Youth Food Justice Zine and works with the DC based group Ecohermanas a women’s group working with Mother Earth and apart of creating a radio show for women of color called Spirit of Resilience.
+She is very involved in her culture and spirituality being both Indigenous Native American & African American and participates in many culturally relevant events.
+In 2015 she helped to create the Youth Food Justice Zine and worked with the DC based group Ecohermanas a women’s group working with Mother Earth and apart of creating a radio show for women of color called Spirit of Resilience.
+She has her own Black and Indigenous Jewelry Business called Turtlegirl Jewels.
 She runs her own blog IceTurtleGirl.blog where she writes about social justice issues and events she participates in.
 Ayisah first became involved with RIC by attending the 2012 Iowa RIC summit and then in 2013 being part of a panel of youth of color with Will Allen.
 She has been a board member ever since.

 WADE UYEDA